 Copyright © Nucleus Medical Media, Inc.

-It is important to properly treat high blood pressure to prevent complications in adulthood, such as:
+It is important to treat high blood pressure.
+It can prevent serious health issues in adulthood.

 American Heart Association